-From Norwood Ave.
-I drove back to the small, historic Pawtuxet Village and from one side of the Pawtuxet River rushing into Pawtuxet Cove, I photographed a few houses singly and then in a panorama.
-Since I was not planning to take panoramic photographs I did not bring my newly made panorama head but managed to take a sequence of photographs that stitched with no fuss.
+From Norwood Avenue, I drove back to the historic Pawtuxet Village.
+From one side of the Pawtuxet River bridge, I photographed a few houses singly and then in a panorama.
+Since I was not planning to take panoramic photographs, I did not bring my panorama head but managed to take a sequence of photographs that I stitched with no fuss.

-Some of the photographs below are in color and others are black and white, yet some have versions in both.
-Keep in mind that the colors you see are false infrared colors I managed to extract by swapping the blue and the red color channels.
-Those in B&W are processed further to remove the color and some are slightly toned after that.
+Some of the photographs below are in color, and others are black and white, yet some have both versions.
+Keep in mind that the colors you see are false colors I extracted by swapping the blue and the red color channels.
+Those in B&W are processed further to remove the color, and some are slightly toned after that.

 For those not familiar with infrared photography, it records wavelengths not visible to the naked eye and renders colors somewhat or significantly different from what we expect.
 Typically, the camera white balance is set to render the green foliage as neutral gray, thus the white appearance of the trees and the grass.
-Infrared sensors respond to the light bouncing off the chlorophyll-rich green foliage rendering them quite bright.
-The blue sky and water render quite dark mainly in the red channel.
-When the information in the red and blue channels are swapped the sky gets blue which is technically incorrect but looks more natural to our eyes.
-But, the foliage in color now turns yellowish and other colors finding some spot for themselves in the spectrum, all false colors.
+Infrared sensors respond to the light bouncing off of the chlorophyll-rich green foliage rendering them bright white.
+The blue sky and water render almost black, and mainly in the red channel.
+When the information in the red and blue channels are swapped, the sky gets blue which is technically incorrect but looks more natural to our eyes.
+But, the foliage now turns yellowish, and other colors finding some spot for themselves in the spectrum, all false colors.